MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 ms.topic: overview
 ---

-# Overview of Defender for Containers protection of Kubernetes (K8s) nodes
+# Overview of Defender for Cloud protection of Kubernetes (K8s) nodes

-In addition to protecting the K8s cluster control plane and workloads, Defender for Containers also protects K8s nodes.
+In addition to protecting the K8s cluster control plane and workloads, Defender for Cloud also extends security and compliance over the K8s nodes in the customer's multicloud K8s services.

-## K8s node VMs
+## Protection for K8s nodes

-A K8s node is hosted on a VM supported by the K8s service.
-A cluster has ***node pools*** (or ***node groups***).
-A node pool is a set of nodes having the same supported VM type and version.
-The K8s service allows the customer to configure a cluster, including the VM type of its node pools, as necessary for the applications running in the cluster.
+K8s nodes are VMs created by the cloud environment's K8s service to run the K8s cluster's control plane and workload.
+A cluster's ***node pools*** (or ***node groups***) are a managed set of identical VM type and versions.
+The K8s service allows the customer to configure a cluster, including the configuration of node pools.
+A node pool configuration includes setting the number of nodes, and the identical VM type and version of the nodes.
+The customer determines the configuration of the cluster's node pools according to the requirements of the applications running in it.
+The customer also manages each node pool as a set - all nodes in the pool are configured and updated together.

+The customer upgrades the node pool VM version to improve node security, as indicated by Defender for Cloud recommendations.

 ## Shared responsibility of K8s nodes